JunetaeKim/SurProGenes/README.md

   * venn

-## Replicating the experiments of the paper
+## Replicating the main experiment

   1. Clone the repository.